seattle-beach/weatherbus-web/README.md

 1. Build the app
   1. Run `bundle install`.
   2. Run `npm install jshint`.
+  3. If you intend to use any of the Google Maps features, specify the API key: `export WB_MAPS_API_KEY=<the key>`.
-  3. Run `rake`.
+  4. Run `rake`.
 Or, to run against a local Weatherbus instance, run `rake build['dev'] unitTests`.
-  4. You should not see any errors.
+  5. You should not see any errors.

 2. Launch the app
   1. Open [file://&lt;repo root&gt;/target/index.html]() in a browser.